Knowledge Base Question Answering by Case-based Reasoning over Subgraphs

 Table~\ref{tab:results_subgraph_patterns} reports the strict hits@1 on this task, i.e. to score a query correctly, a model has to identify and rank \emph{all} answer nodes above all other nodes in the graph.
 The first row of Table~\ref{tab:results_subgraph_patterns} shows the results.
 For comparison, a random performance on this task is $\frac{1}{\lvert\mathcal{V}\rvert} = \frac{1}{120} = 0.83\%$.
 As it is clear from the results, an un-trained \alg achieves performance much higher than random performance.
 Its quite high for the simple 2p and 3p patterns.
 For other patterns that need the more complicated intersection operation, the performance degrades, but is still much higher than random.

-\textbf{Our results.} On training \alg, the performance of the model drastically improves for each pattern type reaching an average performance of 85.68\%.
-The performance on pattern types which are more complex than chains (ip, pi) etc are worse than chain-type patterns (2p, 3p) suggesting that our task is non-trivial\footnote{We will release the code, dataset and data generation pipeline for reproducibility and further research}. \\ \textbf{On comparison to parametric model.} This experiment helps us understand whether a model can learn to memorize and store patterns effectively (for each query relations) when it has seen few examples of that pattern during training.
+\textbf{Our Results.} On training \alg, the performance of the model drastically improves for each pattern type reaching an average performance of 85.68\%.
+The performance on pattern types which are more complex than chains (ip, pi) etc are worse than chain-type patterns (2p, 3p) suggesting that our task is non-trivial. \\ \textbf{On comparison to parametric model.} This experiment helps us understand whether a model can learn to memorize and store patterns effectively (for each query relations) when it has seen few examples of that pattern during training.